evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 The monitoring setup consists of two components:
 * **Open-source Evidently Python library**.
 You perform evaluations in your environment.
 Each run produces a JSON `snapshot` with statistics, metrics, or test results for a specific period.
 You then send these `snapshots` to Evidently Cloud using an API key.
 * **Evidently Cloud web app**.
 After sending the data, you can access it in the Evidently Cloud UI.
-You can view individual evaluation results, build dashboards with trends over time, and set up alerts to be notified about any issues.
+You can view individual evaluation results, build dashboards with trends over time, and set up alerts to notify on issues.

-You can run batch monitoring jobs (e.g., hourly, daily, weekly), or use Evidently Collector for near real-time checks.
-This tutorial shows a simple batch workflow first.
+You can run batch monitoring jobs (e.g., hourly, daily, weekly) or use Evidently Collector for near real-time checks.
+This tutorial shows a simple batch workflow.
 You can later explore alternative deployment architectures.

 ![](../.gitbook/assets/cloud/cloud_service_overview-min.png)

 {% hint style="success" %}
-Data security by design.
+**Data security by design**.
 By default, Evidently Cloud does not store raw data or model inferences.
 Snapshots contain only data aggregates (e.g., histograms of data distributions, descriptive stats, etc.) and metadata with test results.
 This hybrid architecture helps avoid data duplication and preserves its privacy.
 {% endhint %}

 # Demo dashboard